 The Certificate used to create the SecureChannel is used to determine the identity of the OPC UA Application.

 The Target Server is the Server that the Client wishes to access.
-It publishes a UserTokenPolicy that indicates that it accepts Access Tokens from an Authorization Server at a URL specified in the policy.
-The policy also contains the NodeId of the AuthorizationService Object which then is used to request the Access Token.
+It publishes a UserTokenPolicy that indicates that it accepts Access Tokens from an Authorization Server.
+The parameters needed to connect to the Authorization Server are stored in the IssuerEndpointUrl field of the UserTokenPolicy and are defined in OPC 10000-6.
+Note these parameters are specified as a JSON object rather than a URL as implied by the field name.
+The ua:tokenEndpoint field specifies the NodeId of the AuthorizationService Object which then is used to request the Access Token.

 The Client needs to be trusted by the Authorization Server and this could require the Client to present user credentials.
 These credentials can be provided to the Client out-of-band (e.g. an administrator specified them in the Client configuration file).
 The user credentials used can be any type of user credential including X.509 and JWT.